 Use a pair of tweezers to pull each fake nail away from the sides of your fingernails.
 Then, gently push them out using an orange stick.
 When you are done, use an alcohol swab to remove the glue residue.
 Be careful and don’t pull too hard or too quickly as this can damage your natural nails.

 Fill a bowl with warm water and add a bit of liquid dishwashing soap.
 Hold each fake nail down in soapy water for 5 to 10 seconds.
 Slide them off carefully, along with any leftover glue residue.
 Finish up by washing your natural nails in soap water to remove traces of solvent.

 You may rock the nails back and forth slightly while they are soaking in the soapy water.
 It may help to get some water to the adhesive and loosen it quickly.

 10. Visit A Nearby Salon

-How long do press-on nails last?
+How long should you keep press-on nails on?

-Do press-on nails damage your natural nails?
+Do press-on nails damage your nails?

 Press-on nails generally do not damage the nails as they do not require any filing and the glue used is mild in nature.
 However, if you try to pull them off too hard or quickly, that might damage the nails.